Head of Department: Professor Rigoberto Lopez

 An introduction to agricultural economics, the role of agriculture in today’s United States economic system, and relationships that regulate the entire economic environment.
 CA 2.

 Applications of intermediate level microeconomic theory to problems and policy issues in agriculture, natural resources, and the environment.
-Topics include supply, demand, market equilibrium, consumer and producer behavior, perfect and imperfect competition, externalities, common property resources, public goods, and welfare economics.
+Topics include supply, demand, market equilibrium, consumer and producer behavior, perfect competition, and welfare economics.
 Emphasis will be placed on using the theory in computational exercises.

 An analysis of basic business principles, fundamentals and concepts for agribusiness entrepreneurs.